 Timing Your Lawn Debris Removal Efforts

 So, when exactly should you get out there and start clearing away all that winter gunk from your lawn?
-It’s not just about when you feel like it, though that’s part of it, right?
 There’s a bit of science and observation involved to make sure you’re doing it at the right time for your grass and soil.

 - Late February to early April is a common window, depending on your local climate.